-"We're excited about the (sludge) project," DEC environ-tinuously monitor air quality at mental engineer John R. Strang the site. said from his Albany office Tues- ; day.
-He said it's the first time the sludge has been processed since it was first collected and stored at the Love, Canal site nearly 13 said, workers near the hot nants in the form of sludge.
+"We're excited about the (sludge) project," DEC environ-tinuously monitor air quality at mental engineer John' R. Strang! said from his Albany office Tues- ; day.
+He said it's the first time the sludge has been processed since it was first collected and stored at the Love Canal site nearly 13 said, workers near the hot nants in the form of sludge.
 Zone - the tanks being emptied.
 The rest of the water process - will breathe supplied air, like essed through carbon filters, and scuba divers and wear protect decontaminated is flushed into a tive clothing.
-The DEO will con Niagara Falls city sewer will have
+The DEO will con Magara Falls city sever will and the site.

-A filtering press will be used to separate the sludge into three drained from the site.
-"The leachate is laced with up trate.
+A filtering press will be used to separate the sludge into three drained from the site. trate.
 Each of these, will betreated or stored separately.